wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-UIKit.md

 The purpose of the "View" in VSM is to render the current view state and provide the user access to the data and actions available in that state.

+In the examples found in this article, we will be using Storyboards.
+The code-first approach to UIKit can also be used by changing how you initialize your UIView or UIViewController.

 ## View Structure

 The basic structure of a UIKit VSM view is as follows: